Adventure Travel Insurance for Hikers & Backpackers

 • Trip Cancellation / Interruption: Reimburses prepaid costs for covered events such as illness, flight delays, or natural disasters.

-• Baggage & Equipment Protection: Lost, stolen, or damaged personal belongings and trekking gear are covered.
+• Baggage & Equipment Protection: Lost, stolen, or damaged personal belongings and trekking gear may be covered.

 • Global Validity: Accepted for travelers of any nationality, including visa applications.